-Serious crash near Whakatāne in Bay of Plenty
+One person critical after crash near Whakatāne in Bay of Plenty

-Emergency services are at the scene of a serious crash on Thornton Rd near Whakatāne.
+One person is in a critical condition after a serious crash on Thornton Rd near Whakatāne.

 A police spokeswoman said officers received reports of the two-vehicle crash on the highway at 9.23am.